phwt/uplay-invisible-mode/README.md

 ### 1. Extract ALL files from .zip file

 You will extract some files and folders including `upcinvisible.exe` file.

+**There are a lot of files extracted.
+So I recommend to place the files somewhere and create a shortcut for `upcinvisible.exe` from there** (Will fix in the later version)

 ### 2. Run `upcinvisible.exe` with admin rights